Kong-fish/Assignment/Readme.md

 1. Download file into local machine
 First, Player is advice to download the whole program as a zip file into local machine.
-Second, Unzip the zip file.
+2. Unzip the zip file.
-Thirdly, Right click on the main.cpp application file.
+3. Right click on the main.cpp application file.
-Choose the option copy as path.
+4. Choose the option copy as path.
 Then player will get the path directed to the program.
 Player may use their choice of command shell to open up the application.
-Paste the copied path and enjoy!
+5. Paste the copied path and enjoy!

 ```
 g++ main.cpp folder1\code.cpp folder2\code.cpp ......